-She cleaned his nails, pushed back the cuticle and painted the whole thing with clear polish.
 The door was locked and Melvonne would not be back from her fortieth street offices until way after mid-night, a thought that excited them: that if it were possible they could almost spend the night together.
 If Alice or Violet took a trip say, then the two of them could postpone the gift he gave her on into the darkest part of night until, smelling of Oxydol and paste wax, Melvonne came back from her offices.
-As it was, she tipped out the door and down the steps before Violet had finished her weekend heads and come home to find that Joe had already changed the birds' water and covered their cages for the night.
+As it was, having made their plans for Mexico, Dorcus tipped out the door and down the steps before Violet had finished her weekend heads and came home around seven to find that Joe had already changed the birds' water and covered their cages , one of the necessary things for the night.